-Each significant line starts with either a literal string or the character ''.
-A literal string is the file name (without directory information) of the source to preprocess.
-A character '' indicates the preprocessing for all the sources that are not specified explicitly on other lines (order of the lines is not significant).
-It is an error to have two lines with the same file name or two lines starting with the character ''.
+Thus each preprocessor control line starts with either a literal string or the character '\':

+- \ A literal string is the file name (without directory information) of the source file that will be input to the preprocessor. - \ The character '\' is a wild-card indicator; the additional parameters on the line indicate the preprocessing for all the sources that are not specified explicitly on other lines (the order of the lines is not significant).

+It is an error to have two lines with the same file name or two lines starting with the character '\'.

-After the file name or the character '', another optional literal string indicating the file name of the definition file to be used for preprocessing ([Form of Definitions File], page 48).
+After the file name or '\', an optional literal string specifies the name of the definition file to be used for preprocessing ([Form of Definitions File], page 48).
 The definition files are found by the compiler in one of the source directories.
-In some cases, when compiling a source in a directory other than the current directory, if the definition file is in the current directory, it may be necessary to add the current directory as a source directory through switch -I., otherwise the compiler would not find the definition file.
+In some cases, when compiling a source in a directory other than the current directory, if the definition file is in the current directory, it may be necessary to add the current directory as a source directory through the -I switch; otherwise the compiler would not find the definition file.

-Then, optionally, switches similar to those of gnatprep may be found.
-Those switches are:
+Finally, switches similar to those of gnatprep may optionally appear: